Particle-Network/kakarot-auth-aa-demo/README.md

 ## Table of contents

-⚡️ Basic demo application using `@particle-network/auth-core` and `@particle-network/aa` to initiate social login and send transactions via an account abstraction smart account on IoTex.
+⚡️ Basic demo application using `@particle-network/authkit` and `@particle-network/aa` to initiate social login and send transactions via an account abstraction smart account on Kakarot.

-This is a lower-level library that powers `@particle-network/auth-core-modal`.
-The developer implementing this library must build most additional functionality beyond the aforementioned (login and transaction execution).

-This app allows you to log in using social logins and interact with the Ethereum Sepolia and Base Sepolia testnets by displaying account information and sending a transfer transaction to an address you can input in the UI.
+This app allows you to log in using social logins and interact with the Kakarot Sepolia testnet by displaying account information and sending a transfer transaction to an address you can input in the UI.
 The user can select to send a gasless transaction or pay gas with the native token.

-This demo is built in both Next JS and Native React.
+This demo is built in both Next JS and React.

 > The Next application is within the `kakarot-particle-aa-nextjs` directory.

 Built using:

-- **Particle Auth Core**
+- **Particle Authkit**
 - **Particle AA SDK**
 - **ethers.js V6.x.x**
 - **TypeScript**